jariperttunen/eughgsummary/USAGE.md

 Some countries report years in 1980's.
 These are filtered out.

-## euco2.py
-The scripts collects net emissions from the Table 4.A to Table 4.F.
-This amounts to data for LULUCF land use, land-use change and forestry.
-The output is a single file of all net emissions collected and one file of net emissions for each of the six Tables 4 A-F.

 ## euco2hwp.py
 The script collects net emissions Harvested wood products (HWP) data for Total HWP, Total HWP Domestic and Total HWP Exported from the Table4.Gs1.
 Note a country may have reported Total HWP only.